Frequently asked questionsHow to get tickets? Where to stay? Where to eat, drink and be merry? We've got you covered.

 How do I book tickets?

 All bookings are handled by our ticketing partner, The Town Hall Theatre Galway.
-Tickets may be purchased in person at their box office, by phone (091 569-777 / open 10a.m. – 7.30p.m.) or online at http://www.tht.ie or from our website on the individual page for each film.
+Tickets may be purchased from our website, in person at their box office, by phone (091 569-777 / open 10a.m. – 7.30p.m.) or online at http://www.tht.ie.

 What types of tickets are available?